intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 growth, albeit not without some issues.
 For instance, some outages, video quality reduction, and other issues were reported.
-Nevertheless, it is interesting to see how the technology, operators and service providers have been able to respond to large changes in traffic patterns.
+Nevertheless, it is interesting to see how the technology, operators and service providers have been able to respond to large and sudden changes in traffic patterns.

 Understanding what actually happened with Internet traffic is of course interesting by its own right.
 How that impacted user experience, or the intended function of the services is equally interesting.
-Measurements and reports of traffic situation from 2020 are therefore valuable.
+Measurements and reports of the traffic situation from 2020 are therefore valuable.
 But it would also be interesting to understand what types of network management and capacity expansion actions were taken in general.
 Anecdotal evidence points to Internet and service